-Article 401 of the original FERC license issued July 28, 1999 ordered that a minimum instantaneous flow of 100 cfs be sustained from the Union Gas development.
+Article 401 of the original FERC license issued July 28, 1999 ordered that a minimum instantaneous flow of 100 cfs be sustained from the Oakland development.
 Following a rehearing of the commission's order, an amended license was issued on October 12, 2000, which lowered the required instantaneous flow to 15 cfs.
-In a letter submitted to the FERC dated August 6, 2009, the applicant reported that the minimum instantaneous flow requirement had been met from August, 2008 through July, 2009.
-This was confirmed through interviews with resource agency personnel.
+In a letter submitted to the FERC dated August 6, 2009, the Applicant reported that the minimum instantaneous flow requirement had been met from August, 2008 through July, 2009.